 "With nature all around and wildlife abound."

-Our Upper Michigan Lake Front Cabin Rentals come with an inclusive boat and canoe rental.
+Our Upper Michigan Lake Front Cabin Rentals come with an inclusive boat and kayak rental.
 Discover the wonder and beauty of South Manistique Lake!

 |Curtis MI Attractions, Upper Michigan Attractions |